heisand/NWN/README.md

 https://rdflib.readthedocs.io/en/stable/index.html provides a guide of how to install and use RDFLib.

-The following illustrates how to parse a rdf file with rdflib, iterate over the contained triples, adding/removing triples and serializing the graph in a given format.
+The following illustrates how to parse a rdf file with RDFLib, iterate over the contained triples, adding/removing triples and serializing the graph in a given format.

 *import rdflib*